 3. Goose Down vs. Duck Down

 A third consideration for down is the type of bird it comes from.
 Down comes from the plumage of both geese and ducks—it’s not actually the feathers, but the soft clusters beneath the feathers that make up the insulation in your jacket or sleeping bag.
 Down is a food byproduct (at least in theory, more on ethics below), meaning that it comes from birds that are used for food.
 There are differences between the birds and a lot of statements swirling around the quality of their respective down, so we’ll clarify as best we can.

 First, geese generally are larger than ducks and more mature when taken for food, so the down has a higher average fill power.
-You can find low-grade goose down and high-grade duck down, but on average goose down clusters are larger and loftier.
+You can find low-grade goose down and high-grade duck down, but on average, goose down clusters are larger and loftier.
 Second, duck down is rumored to have slightly more of an odor.
 Ducks have a more diverse diet, while geese eat mostly grass, and therefore duck down can be oilier.
-It’s worth noting that almost all down found in good outdoor products has been cleaned, so there should be virtually no odor with either type.
-We’ve never noticed the difference and can’t substantiate the claim, but it’s certainly out there.
+That said, almost all down found in good outdoor products has been cleaned, so there should be virtually no odor with either type.
+We’ve never noticed the difference and can’t substantiate the claims, but they're certainly out there.

-For these reasons, goose down is considered to be being the better of the two.
-However, duck down is more readily available because ducks are a more common source of food, so you’ll see plenty of duck down on the market, and particularly in mid-range and budget products.
+For these reasons, goose down is considered to be the more premium of the two types.
+However, duck down is more readily available because ducks are a more common source of food, so you’ll see plenty of duck down on the market, particularly in mid-range and budget products.
 Most premium down products are made with goose down.